Connecting culture and community

 Registration for QBTS is now open.
 Interested applicants can contact the Indigenous Student Centre at any stage of the admission process.

-The Qualico Bridge to Success program at the Indigenous Student Centre is made possible thanks to the generous support of Qualico, leader in real estate development based in Winnipeg, Manitoba.
+The Qualico Bridge to Success program at the Indigenous Student Centre is made possible thanks to the generous support of Qualico, a leader in real estate development based in Winnipeg, Manitoba.